← Back to Blog

 Testing: 1–2 days to verify conversions are firing correctly

-Data collection: 30+ conversions needed before smart bidding works (2–4 weeks)
+Data collection: 30+ conversions needed before smart bidding works (2–4 weeks at typical healthcare volume)

 Conversion Tracking Setup Help